-The tenant who is the subject of this report shown below was sued by his landlord in an owner's use case.
+A tenant who is the subject of this report shown below was sued by his landlord in an owner's use holdover case.
 The landlord wanted the apartment back, not because the tenant did anything wrong, but because the landlord claimed he wanted to live there himself.

 This case was settled without an eviction, meaning that the tenant got to stay in his apartment.
+However, when the tenant later decided to move, the owner's use case, which the tenant won, appeared on his report.

-The applicant met all criteria but one: A Housing Court case was filed against him.
-As a result, he was denied the apartment.
+The tenant met all criteria but one: The owner's use case that was filed against him.
+As a result, his prospective landlord denied him an apartment on that basis.